 Managing Common Kayaking Fears

-As an ocean kayaking guide, BFT’s former Community Manager, Kim, has heard it all.
+As an ocean kayaking guide for the Channel Islands, BFT community member, Kim, has heard it all.
 What if I fall?
 Or get swept out to sea?
 If this sounds like you, here are Kim’s tips for addressing those fears.

 What if I fall in?